Welcome to BYU’s Model European Union Team

 As a class, it provides a hands-on learning experience for students to employ the skills of diplomats: public speaking, negotiation, research, writing, and collaboration.
 The EU provides a smaller, more intimate diplomatic setting, which allows students to fully engage as a representative of one of the twenty-eight member states.

 Model European Union is a unique experience at BYU.
 It is an opportunity for practicing diplomacy, finding solutions to real problems, learning marketable skills, making new friends, and having fun.
 Did we mention it includes a free weekend trip to Seattle?
 Ask any former MEU team member—it is an experience of a lifetime and a defining memory in their undergraduate education.

 How do I participate?

-2. A call for applications will be sent out in October to those who have expressed interest.
+2. A call for applications will be sent out.

 3. Interviews take place in November each year, and the top six students are selected to compete.